balaji-matta18/balaji-matta18/README.md

 </a>
 </p>
 <p>
-A real-time **ambulance tracking and blood donor network**.
+<b> A real-time ambulance tracking and blood donor network </b>.
 This modular Spring Boot backend features 50+ secure REST endpoints, role-based access control with JWT, and is containerised with Docker for deployment on AWS EC2.
 </p>
 </div>
 </td>